-By morning, the entire counsel of priests, scribes and elders came together, and plotted with lies and deceptions a plot to take Jesus to Pilate and demand that he put Jesus to death.
+By morning, the entire counsel of priests, scribes and elders came together, and plotted with lies and deceptions to take Jesus to Pilate and demand that he put Jesus to death.
 So by the time that the Roman Governor Pilate started his days business on Wednesday morning, the plot had thickened, and Jesus trial before Pilate began.

 Jesus' persecution took place on that Wednesday morning, and by noon they had found Jesus guilty of drummed up charges, and to keep the peace, Pilate washed his hands of the whole affair.
-At Wednesday high noon they put the spikes through our Lord, and hung Him on the tree.
+At Wednesday high noon they put the spikes through our Lord's hands and feet, and hung Him on the tree/cross.
 At that moment, the entire earth darkened, and remained dark until three, the time that our Lord Jesus Christ died.
 At that instant, when He gave up the Ghost, the earthquakes shook the earth, the graves opened, and many dead were seen walking the streets of Jerusalem.
 This was such a overwhelming sight that even the Roman centurion knew that it was the Son of God that they had crucified.

 Then Joseph of Arimathaea went to Pilate and boldly sought the release of Jesus body to him for he was the kinsman redeemer of Jesus.
 Joseph placed Jesus body in His tomb by Wednesday sundown, the start of Passover on that Wednesday evening where Christ flesh body lay dead in the tomb.
-This started the three days and three night that God, through the prophets said that Jesus would be in the tomb.
+This started the three days and three nights that God, through the prophets said that Jesus would be in the tomb.
 Jesus would be in the tomb from sundown Wednesday, through Thursday, and also Friday, and then on Saturday, after sundown, Jesus came out of the tomb victorious.
-This is where this Mark 16 begins.
+This is where Mark 16 begins.
 Lets read it together.